 Hello and welcome if this is your first time to visit!
 This blog began in 2009 as a way to share Tulsa memories and history with others.
 It was (and is!) a joy to know it is still being read and enjoyed by many, as well as being used by local students.
+I enjoy the many stories shared in comments and hope you do as well.
 While I have moved on to other projects, I plan on leaving this blog here for as long as possible.
 Thanks to spammers, I do have to monitor all comments, so it may take a minute for those to show up.
 I know that searching for subjects on here can be difficult (I wasn’t the best at labeling things then) so please, if you are looking for something in particular that you can’t find, DO use that little search bar in the farthest upper left hand corner; type in the word(s) you are looking for and cross your fingers!
-In the meantime, I do hope you enjoy the journey.
+In the meantime, I hope you enjoy the journey.
 Nancy aka Tulsa Gal

 Monday, September 21, 2015

 In 1903 there were six families of the Episcopal faith that met for services in a residence at Third and Boston.
 In 1904 Rev. Baldwin, from the Vinita Episcopal church, began coming to Tulsa to hold services for the families who had banded together to form the Trinity Episcopal Congregation.

 During 04, 05 and most of 06 they often held services in a music studio on Monday nights because of the Reverend’s schedule.
 In 1906 they dedicated a little brick church on the southeast corner of Fifth and Cincinnati.
 The church sat in what used to be a cornfield.

 In 1920, when the congregation outgrew this building it was razed and a new building was constructed.
 From December 1920 until June 1922 services were held in the Majestic Theater.
 The new church was dedicated in May of 1926.